jaybhai2/data-engineering-faq/README.md

 ### 9) what are transformation, what are actions?

+### 10) optimization techique:  Push down partition filter, use broast variable, cache the dataframe if reused (after a action eg. save()), dont use UDF, use built in function as much as you can, use map partition for heavy initialization task (connecting to db/ initiating a ML model).

 ## SQL/Hive
 ### 1) find top 3 paying employee from each department